Moment-sequence transforms: Moment transformers on

-\begin{remark} As we show below, assumption~(3) in Theorem~\ref{Tthreshold2} can be relaxed further, by assuming $F$ preserves positivity on a distinguished family of Hankel matrices.
+\begin{remark} As the following proof of Theorem~\ref{Tthreshold2} shows, assumption~(3) can be relaxed further, by assuming $F$ preserves positivity on a distinguished family of Hankel matrices.
 More precisely, it can be replaced by \begin{enumerate} \item[$(3')$] $F[-]$ preserves positivity on two sequences of rank-one Hankel matrices,

 where

 \end{enumerate} Note that $\bu(\epsilon) \bu(\epsilon)^T \in \bp_N^1(\R)$ is Hankel, by Lemma~\ref{Lrank1Hankel}. \end{remark}